Most requestedHammam & Spa in Marrakech

 4

 Guided walking meditation through the Jardin Majorelle.
 Ghassoul clay facial and body treatment at a private riad spa.
 Afternoon free for personal exploration or rest.
-Sound healing session in the evening.
+Sound session in the evening.

 5